 Many dental floss brands use waxed nylon for their products, which is a material that can take many years to decompose.
 Luckily, there are more and more natural and zero-waste flosses on the market these days made with either compostable, plastic-free, or nylon-free silk.
 If you’re not ready to make that switch, at least think about getting nylon floss without the plastic case to cut back some on the plastic.

 Looking for more dental care tips?
-Ashley Jackson, DDS is here for you!
+Ashley Laird, DDS is here for you!
 Call or email our Tyler dental office with your questions, and we’ll help any way we can.Contact Us